TanvirSojal/Armate/README.md

 - Total number of modules
 - Check whether it has any duplicate modules.
 - In case of duplicate modules, print their names so that it can be searched and edited
+- Currently only work with static module names

 ## Command
 Run the following command